 A salting-out method, phenol-chloroform method and enzyme-based DNA extraction methods are common to use.
 We here are talking about the commercial genetic testing centers and therefore not talking about plant DNA extraction.

 For manual DNA isolation, purity and quantity is the biggest concern for researchers.
 On the contrary, magnetic bead technology or spin-column DNA extraction kits directly gives good quality DNA.

 However, as we said, there are many factors why not all are using these techniques frequently.
 Put simply, to achieve a successful DNA extraction, the final product must be highly pure and sufficient enough to process further.

 Here is the article focusing on how you can improve the purity and yield of DNA.
 But first, let us understand how to assess the purity and yield of DNA.

 Four different techniques can be used to determine the purity and yield of DNA: physical examination, spectroscopic analysis, fluorometric analysis and agarose gel electrophoresis.

-Over a period of time, after getting tons of experience on hands-on DNA extraction, you may evaluate or assess DNA purity and yield by visualizing the elutes or pellets.
+Over a period of time, after getting tons of experience in hands-on DNA extraction, you may evaluate or assess DNA purity and yield by visualizing the elutes or pellets.

 Spectroscopic analysis using Nanodrop light or any other spectroscope is the best technique to assess the DNA in terms of quality (purity) as well as quantity (yield).

-Meaning, this technique is powerful enough to measure both the parameters precisely.
+This means that this technique is powerful enough to measure both parameters precisely.
 Briefly, the present technique relies on the absorbance spectra, when the light of two different wavelengths of 260 and 280 passes through the DNA, it measures the DNA and assesses its quality.